 - We cannot consider a candidate if she is seeking elected office this year.
 The nomination will be kept on file for the following year if she is no longer in the election process.

-- YWCA staff/sub-contractors, current board members, and Women of Distinction committee members are not eligible to receive the Women of Distinction Leadership Award nor may these individuals nominate a Woman of Distinction or write letters of support.
+- YWCA Madison staff/sub-contractors, current board members, and Women of Distinction committee members are not eligible to receive the Women of Distinction Leadership Award, nor may these individuals nominate a Woman of Distinction or write letters of support.

-- Submissions become the property of the YWCA and will not be returned.
+- Submissions become the property of YWCA Madison and will not be returned.

 - Not all categories will be represented in a given year as we can only honor six women.